munificent/craftinginterpreters/book/global-variables.md

 ^code interpret-set-global (1 before, 2 after)

-The only difference is what happens when the key doesn't already exist in the globals hash table.
+The main difference is what happens when the key doesn't already exist in the globals hash table.
 If the variable hasn't been defined yet, it's a runtime error to try to assign to it.
 Lox [doesn't do implicit variable declaration][implicit].

-**todo: other difference is does not pop. because assignment is expr.**
+The other difference is that setting a variable doesn't pop the value off the stack.
+Remember, assignment is an expression, so it needs to leave that value there in case the assignment is nested inside some larger expression.

 [implicit]: statements-and-state.html#design-note

-And a little disassembly:
+Add a dash of disassembly:

 ^code disassemble-set-global (1 before, 1 after)